daniele-bolla/country-explorer-api/README.md

 ### Caching

-Caching is not still implmented but aiming to use Redis and Catbox.
+Caching isn’t implemented yet, but i was planning to use Redis with Catbox.

-### Switcing from Joy to Zod
+### Switching from Joi to Zod

-Even if Hapi sudjest Joy i feel Zod has better features ( infer typescript types from schema )
+Although Hapi recommends Joi, but would be better switching to Zod for its features (infer types).

-### Install warning
+### Installation Warning

-Don't run `npm audit fix --force` it will download a version of drizzle-kit wich is outdated.
+**Do not** run `npm audit fix --force`.
+It will install an outdated version of `drizzle-kit`.